figaw/praqma.com/_posts/2014-08-03-grundfos-case.md

 We have optimized our resources by 300 percent and increased our productivity two to three times.
 These are measurable results that we are very proud of."

-Says Flemming Ask Sørensen, Project Manager, Grundfos.
+Flemming Ask Sørensen, Project Manager, Grundfos

 ## Close sparring since 2007